Flawless Skin: The Best Routine for Dry Skin Care

 Step 5: Lock in Moisture with the Right Cream

-**How to Do It**: Pick a cream with occlusives like shea butter, petrolatum, or dimethicone to seal in moisture, plus humectants like glycerin to draw it in.
+How to do it: Pick a cream with occlusives like shea butter, petrolatum, or dimethicone to seal in moisture, plus humectants like glycerin to draw it in.
 Apply morning and night, using a generous amount at bedtime for overnight repair.
 Warm it between your fingers first for easier spreading.
+For very dry skin, layering a facial oil like jojoba or almond over your cream provides extra nourishment.

-**How to Do It**: Use a broad-spectrum SPF 30 or higher with hydrating ingredients like ceramides or avocado oil.
+How to do it: Use a broad-spectrum SPF 30 or higher with hydrating ingredients like ceramides or avocado oil.
 Apply as your last morning step, reapplying if you’re outdoors for long.
-Mineral formulas (zinc oxide-based) are less drying than chemical ones.
+Mineral formulas (zinc oxide–based) are typically less drying than chemical ones.

-**How to Do It**: Once or twice a week, slather on a mask with oatmeal, honey, or avocado.
-Leave it on for 10-15 minutes, then rinse or tissue off, depending on the type.
-Follow with your moisturizer to lock in the benefits.
+How to do it: Once or twice a week, apply a mask with oatmeal, honey, or avocado—or a richer overnight cream with peptides, ceramides, or argan oil.
+Leave it on for 10–15 minutes (or overnight, depending on the type), then follow with your moisturizer to lock in the benefits.

 Lifestyle Tips for Healthy, Hydrated Skin